Information about Living Off Campus

 - Spring Semester 2015

-- Note: Students approved to move off-campus need to be checked-out of campus housing by noon on December 13th.
+- Note: Students approved to move off campus need to be checked out of campus housing by noon on Dec.
+13.

 Appeals and Exceptions

-Students who wish to seek an off-campus exception should do so in writing by March 3rd, 2014 to be considered prior to housing selection.
-To apply students need to pick up a Residency Exemption Request from the Student Life Office.
-Please note that most requests that fall outside of University policy are not considered.
-Exceptions for extreme financial hardship should be presented to Student Financial Services by May 30th for Fall 2014 or by December 5th for Spring 2015.
+Students who wish to seek an off-campus exception should do so in writing by March 4, 2015 to be considered prior to housing selection.
+To apply, students need to pick up a Residency Exemption Request from the student life office.
+Please note that most requests that fall outside of university policy are not considered.
+Exceptions for extreme financial hardship should be presented to student financial services by December 5 for Spring 2015 or by May 29 for Fall 2015.
 Requests presented after this time will not be considered.

 Finding Off-Campus Housing

 Availability of off-campus housing varies from season to season and year to year.
-The following resources may be helpful in locating off-campus housing:
+The following resources may be helpful in locating off-campus housing.
+Please note that George Fox is not affiliated with organizations outside of the unviersity.
+These links are provided as an additonal source to consider during the course of your housing search..

 - The Newberg Graphic and McMinnville News-Register have local housing listings in their classified sections